 - “Customer Domain Names” mean the domain names owned or controlled by Customer, which will be used in connection with the Services and specified in the Order Form or Ordering Document (as applicable).

 - Security Command Center.
 To provide the Service to Customer, Google will delete Customer Data processed by the Service on the earlier of (a) Customer’s deletion of its Google Cloud Platform Account, (b) expiration of the Term, or (c) 13 months after the date such Customer Data is initially processed by the Service.

 Firebase Authentication and Identity Platform.

 - Phone Authentication.
 Google temporarily stores phone numbers provided for authentication to improve spam and abuse prevention across Google services.
 Phone numbers are not logically isolated for a given customer's end users.
 Customer should obtain appropriate end-user consent before using the Firebase Authentication or Identity Platform phone number sign-in service.

-- Google Cloud Security Scanner.
-Customer acknowledges that Google Cloud Security Scanner may adversely affect the reliability of a Customer Application and may not be suitable for use in a production environment.
-Google Cloud Security Scanner will not detect all vulnerabilities in a Customer Application.
+- Web Security Scanner.
+Customer acknowledges that Web Security Scanner may adversely affect the reliability of a Customer Application and may not be suitable for use in a production environment.
+Web Security Scanner will not detect all vulnerabilities in a Customer Application.

 - Phishing Protection.
 Phishing Protection provides Customer the ability to voluntarily submit system information and page content (“Phishing Protection Information”) to Google to help detect dangerous applications and websites.
 Google may use any Phishing Protection Information to provide, maintain, protect, and improve Google’s products and services, and may share Phishing Protection Information with third parties including other Google customers and users.
 Phishing Protection Information is not Confidential Information or Customer Data.